LearnOnDemandSystems/docs/lod/acp-creation-process.md

 }
 ```

-Examine the text file that contains an inventory of resources you saved earlier, and then replace or add the resources as appropriate to the Json code above.
+Examine the text file that contains an inventory of resources you saved earlier, and then replace or add the resources as appropriate to the JSON code above.

 ### Creating an ACP for a lab that has one or more Azure VMs